SciVis-Project-Space-Mission/Space-Missions/README.md

 2. `plt_metrics_path`: a path to the folder where the plots will be saved to.
 If given an empty string, the plots will be saved in the same directory as `plot_metrics_custom.py`.

+3. `metrics_time_st`: Start time to consider for the range of the timeframe to be plotted

+4. `metrics_time_ed`: End time to consider for the range of the timeframe to be plotted

 For example, the parameters used to obtain the plots of Clipper's orbit of Jupiter are:

 ``` python